RohnRoy/holiday_management/README.md

 - Search holidays by country and year
 - Filter by month, date range, and holiday type
 - Cached holiday data to reduce API calls
-- Responsive design using Tailwind CSS
+- Responsive design using  CSS
 - Pagination for holiday lists

 ## Setup Instructions